LUQ: Layerwise Ultra-Low Bit Quantization for Multimodal Large Language Models: Related Work

 \subsection{Quantization of Large Language Models}

 \textbf{Post-Training Quantization (PTQ)}: Recent advances in LLM quantization have explored various approaches including Quantization-Aware Training (QAT)~\citep{liu2023llm, qlora} and Post-Training Quantization (PTQ)~\citep{frantar_gptq, awq, shao2024omniquant, xiao2023smoothquant,lee2024owq, yuan2023rptq} to reduce model footprints while preserving capabilities.
 Among these, post-training quantization is particularly efficient, requiring no fine-tuning or access to training data, instead relying on only a small calibration set of data.
 PTQ methods like GPTQ~\citep{frantar_gptq}, Omniquant~\citep{shao2024omniquant} and AWQ~\citep{awq} achieve 4-bit compression with minimal accuracy loss compared to their floating point counterparts by optimizing weight distributions and channel-wise scaling factors, with methods like~\citep{awq,lee2024owq} selectively preserving some weights in higher precision.
 Ultra-low bit approaches such as PB-LLM~\citep{pbllm}, Slim LLM~\citep{huang2024slimllm} and BiLLM~\citep{billm} push compression to 1--3 bits by selectively preserving important weights within a layer, followed by techniques like weight binarization and residual approximation.
-However, these approaches focus on estimating the importance of parameters compared to other parameters in the layer, unlike LUQ which compares the importance of parameters across layers. \\ \textbf{Layerwise Heterogeneity and Quantization Sensitivity:} Recent works ~\citep{wang2025understandingdeeprepresentationlearning, skean2025layer} reveal that learned representations vary systematically across layers, with mid layers often concentrating task-relevant information in ways that may affect quantization robustness and tolerance to ultra-low bit precision. \citet{nguyen2025layerwise}, though focused on smaller vision-only models, showed that selectively applying different precision levels to different layers yields better accuracy-compression trade-offs. \citet{chang2025inputsbreaklowbitllm} found that specific ``difficult'' input tokens can cause large activation outliers in certain layers, leading to significant quantization error.
+However, these approaches focus on estimating the importance of parameters compared to other parameters in the layer, unlike LUQ which compares the importance of parameters across layers.
+A complementary line of work applies randomized Hadamard (orthogonal) transforms before quantization to redistribute channel-wise outliers, enabling more uniform per-channel quantization.
+Notable examples include QuaRot~\citep{quarot} and ResQ~\citep{resq}.
+These methods are orthogonal to LUQ's layer-selection strategy and could be used as the underlying PTQ method within our framework. \\ \textbf{Layerwise Heterogeneity and Quantization Sensitivity:} Recent works ~\citep{wang2025understandingdeeprepresentationlearning, skean2025layer} reveal that learned representations vary systematically across layers, with mid layers often concentrating task-relevant information in ways that may affect quantization robustness and tolerance to ultra-low bit precision. \citet{nguyen2025layerwise}, though focused on smaller vision-only models, showed that selectively applying different precision levels to different layers yields better accuracy-compression trade-offs. \citet{chang2025inputsbreaklowbitllm} found that specific ``difficult'' input tokens can cause large activation outliers in certain layers, leading to significant quantization error.
 This aligns with our finding that multimodal tokens distributions are less tolerant to quantization.
 Our work builds on these insights, empirically identifying and exploiting the variance in quantization tolerance across layers specifically for Multimodal LLMs.